Hi, we’re AXCES.

 Pronouns: she/her/hers

 Erin received her undergraduate degree from the University of Colorado (go Buffs!) and completed her Master of Public Health at Grand Canyon University.
-She has a clinical background in specialty healthcare, including infectious disease, and has experience as a Clinical Research Assistant.
+She has a clinical background in specialty healthcare, including Infectious Disease, Gastroenterology, and Dermatology.
 Erin also holds certifications in Harm Reduction and Mental Health First Aid.
 She is passionate about creating access to healthcare and education in small and rural communities.
 When she’s not surfing in California or skiing in Montana, she is hanging out with her dog Beefy.

 -